-- \$105 million purchase price - Hydro One reached a definitive agreement with the City of Peterborough to acquire the business and distribution assets of Peterborough Distribution Inc. (PDI) - Approximately 37,000 customers in Peterborough, Lakefield and Norwood - Separate agreement with the City of Peterborough to construct an operations centre and fleet maintenance facility within the city. - Completed August 1, 2020
+- \$105 million purchase price - Hydro One reached a definitive agreement with the City of Peterborough to acquire the business and distribution assets of Peterborough Distribution Inc. (PDI) - Approximately 37,000 customers in Peterborough, Lakefield and Norwood - Separate agreement with the City of Peterborough to construct and operations centre and fleet maintenance facility within the city. - Closing expected in 2020